This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 One that’s got an irresistible pecan oat crust topped with a thick, custard-like filling that’s bursting with warm flavors.
 Sweet enough that you’ll want to eat it, but not too sweet that you’ll want the whole thing.

-So, if you're looking for the BEST gluten free, waist friendly pie this Skinny Pumpkin Pie is it!
+So, if you’re looking for the best pumpkin pie recipe this lighter pumpkin pie is it!

 Skinny Pumpkin Pie!
 Made with a pecan oat crust and topped with a lightly sweetened pumpkin custard.
 This pumpkin pie is incredibly easy to make, flavorful and perfect for getting a pumpkin fix.
 Gluten Free + Low Calorie